-Although hardwood floors look good in any home, they require more care than other types of flooring, which usually include stone or concrete.
+Although hardwood floors look good in any home, they require some extra care than other types of flooring, which usually include stone, tiles, marble, or concrete.

-But make sure you follow the steps below to ensure you give them the extra needed love…
+But make sure you follow the steps to ensure give them the extra love they require…

 - Bona Express Wood Floor Revitalizer

 - Rejuvenate’s Professional Wood Floor Restorer and Polish

 You can purchase a revitalizer gloss from any home improvement or hardware store near you.
 Most of them come premixed and ready to use, which means you do not need to add any solvent or water to use them.
 Just apply it and it will take care of all the surface-level scratches along with the minor wear and tear.

 Moreover, the good thing is that no rental equipment or special materials are required for the application.
 Wondering how to apply this hardwood revitalizer solution?
 Here are the steps:

 Step 1- Clean your hardwood floors